Bird of prey kills beloved family pet

+FAIRLESS HILLS, Pennsylvania --A Pennsylvania man is grieving after he says his beloved dog was killed by birds in the neighborhood.

-FAIRLESS HILLS, Pennsylvania --Louis Moschitti of Fairless Hills said every now and then his beloved Chihuahua, Bruno, would wander into the neighborhood, but he would always come back within a few hours.
+Louis Moschitti, of Fairless Hills, said every now and then his chihuahua Bruno would wander into the neighborhood, but he would always come back within a few hours.

 That's exactly what happened last Thursday.
-Only this time Bruno did not come back.
+Only this time, Bruno did not come back.

-"That was before the rain, and I think what happened is while he was gone the rain came and washed away his scent and he couldn't find his way back," said Moschitti.
+"That was before the rain, and I think what happened is while he was gone, the rain came and washed away his scent and he couldn't find his way back," Moschitti said.

 Bruno was found dead a few days later, just a few blocks away from home.
-He had several puncture wound to his side.
+He had several puncture wounds to his side.

-At first, the Moschittis assumed someone shot the dog with a pellet gun and left him for dead, but officials from the Bucks County SPCA came up with a different conclusion after examining the dog's remains.
+At first, the Moschittis assumed someone shot the dog with a pellet gun and left him for dead.
+But officials from the Bucks County SPCA came up with a different conclusion after examining the dog's remains.

 "We can't say if it was a hawk or an owl, but that little six-pound dog was probably picked up by a bird and either dropped or injured enough that it killed it," said Nikki Thompson, Chief Humane Officer for the Bucks County SPCA.

-Thompson says she hopes this story will serve as a cautionary tale for people with small dogs and cats.
+Thompson said she hopes this story will serve as a cautionary tale for people with small dogs and cats.

 She said there are things you can do to keep your tiny pets from becoming a meal for a bird of prey.